openorch/openorch/docs-source/docs/built-in-services/registry-svc.md

 The registry service is designed to maintain a database of service definitions, service instances and nodes.

-> This page is a high level overview of the `Registry Svc`.
-For more details, please see the [Registry Svc API documentation](/docs/openorch/register-instance).
+> This page provides a high-level overview of `Registry Svc`.
+For detailed information, refer to the [Registry Svc API documentation](/docs/openorch/register-instance).

 ## Entities